 - build domestic and international capacity to implement export control obligations and control illicit trafficking of nuclear and WMD-related material and technology;

 - support negotiation and implementation of agreements and associated monitoring regimes to verifiably reduce nuclear weapons and nuclear programs; and

 - develop programs and strategies to address emerging nonproliferation and arms control challenges and opportunities.

 International Nuclear Safeguards

-NNSA’s International Nuclear Safeguards program builds the capabilities of the IAEA and partner countries to implement safeguards obligations.
+NNSA’s Office of International Nuclear Safeguards builds the capabilities of the IAEA and partner countries to implement safeguards obligations.
 International nuclear safeguards are technical measures used to verify a country is in compliance with its legal agreements with the IAEA and not diverting nuclear material to weapons programs or pursuing undeclared nuclear activities.
 An effective and efficient safeguards system also requires the cooperation of Member States with capable safeguards regulatory authorities.

 NNSA meets this mission by developing and implementing new safeguards concepts, approaches, and technologies.
 Additionally, the program coordinates the implementation of IAEA safeguards at U.S. Department of Energy facilities and fulfills the legislative mandate to ensure that U.S.-obligated nuclear material held in foreign countries is adequately protected.

 - NNSA's Introduction to International Safeguards booklet

 - NNSA's International Nuclear Safeguards Engagement Program booklet